 To say that the economy has been unpredictable the last few years is an understatement.
 With rising and falling inflation--and rising and falling stocks--no one really knows what the future holds for 2023.
 Top economists continue to make predictions about the state of the global economy, but there hasn't really been a consensus.

 If the big banks are finding this challenging, imagine how hard it is for individual financial advisors.
 That's why it's important to keep up with current news, business information, and other important intelligence.
-Researching relevant business intelligence with Nexis enables data-driven decision making, a crucial advantage for navigating the uncertainty ahead.
+Researching relevant business intelligence enables data-driven decision making, a crucial advantage for navigating the uncertainty ahead.
 But in order to get maximum value from research for financial professionals, you’ll need to address three challenges.

 The issue of fake news has grown exponentially in recent years, thanks to the ease and speed at which memes and misinformation are shared on social media.
 Platforms like Facebook and Twitter, however, aren’t the only way fake news spreads.
 Research by the Yale School of Management found that investment websites like Seeking Alpha and the Motley Fool have seen their fair share of deceptive articles.
 The research suggests that “These fakes may erode public trust in real financial analysis.”
 The loss of trust is a significant problem, but it’s not the only one.

 Yale research found, “After fake news about small firms was published, the companies’ stock prices temporarily rose and then fell.
 The deceptive articles often coincided with press releases and insider trading, suggesting that those firms tried to artificially inflate prices and sell their stock in a “pump and dump” scheme.”
 The problem hasn’t escaped the attention of the U.S. Securities and Exchange Commission (SEC).